This document constitutes our modern slavery and human trafficking statement, as required by section 54(1) of the UK’s Modern Slavery Act 2015.

 In 2021, Mitsubishi Electric Group carried out the second "Human Rights Impact Assessment" of Mitsubishi Electric, affiliates in Japan, and overseas affiliates, covering a total of 417 sites.

-In addition, Mitsubishi Electric Group decided to add the "Human Rights" category to the "General Control Self-Check," in which risks that may have material impact on the management are inspected based on the decisions made by the Board of Directors.
+In addition, Mitsubishi Electric Group added the "Human Rights" category to the "General Control Self-Check," in which risks that may have material impact on the management are inspected based on the decisions made by the Board of Directors.
 Mitsubishi Electric Group also checked the status of progress of the "Human Rights Impact Assessment."

 We apply a proportionate approach to our due diligence processes for risk assessment and verification with regard to slavery and human trafficking.